Azure/modern-web-app-pattern-dotnet/guide/apply-the-pattern.md

 ## Principles and implementation

-> ⚠️ The entire principles and implementation section is pending review - (Multichannel API Capability ) covered by #1865953
+> ⚠️ The entire principles and implementation section is pending review - (Multichannel API Capability experience) covered by #1865953

 The following table lists the principles of the modern web app pattern and how to implement those principles in your web app.
 For more information, see the [modern web app pattern overview](https://aka.ms/eap/mwa/dotnet/doc).